 It depends.
 Any balance that you may owe would depend on the amount of funds received, the date of the withdrawal (or your last date of attendance) and if you will be entitled to any refund of tuition and fees as desigated in the Academic Calendar for the semester you are withdrawing.

-Financial Aid & Enrollment Services must calculate any percentage owed and return your unearned percentage within 45 days of your withdrawal.
-You will be sent a letter detailing what was returned, and what, if any, balance is owed to UTSA.
-Even if you get a refund of tuition and fees, you may still owe UTSA money after the R2T4 Calculation has been processed.
-Refunds of tuition and fees, if applicable, are processed much faster than Return of Title IV, and will sometimes result in a student first receiving a refund and then owing a balance.
-You should not cash your refund until you know what your final R2T4 balance will be.
-For a complete listing of the tuition and fees refund scheudle is available by semester in the Schedule of Classes under the Academic Calendar for that semester.
+If a student receiving financial aid withdraws from all courses at UTSA, the student and/or UTSA may be required to return some of the federal, state, and/or institutional funds awarded to the student.
+Financial Aid and Enrollment Services must calculate any percentage owed and return your unearned percentage within 45 days of your withdrawal.
+Even if you receive a refund of tuition and fees, you may still owe UTSA money after we calculate the amounts of funds that must be returned.
+Refunds of tuition and fees, if applicable, are processed much faster than the return of federal, state or institutional financial aid funds and will sometimes result in a student first receiving a refund of their tuition and fees and then owing a balance after aid is returned.
+You should not cash your refund until you know what your final balance will be.
+A complete listing of the tuition and fees refund schedule is available by semester in the Schedule of Classes under the Academic Calendar for that semester.

 Any resulting remaining balance must be paid to UTSA.
 You may pay your balance by cash, check, or money order at Fiscal Services, or online through the ASAP system with a credit card (Mastercard, Discover, or American Express) or e-check.